rbarazzutti/dockercompose-wp-demo/README.md

 WordPress Instances in Docker Compose
 =====================================

-This repo just contains an example `docker-compose setup` that shows some features of Docker, s.t.
+This repo contains an example `docker-compose` setup that shows some features of Docker, s.t.
 * Networks
 * Volumes